 Grass trimmers are designed to cut areas of grass that are difficult to get at with the mower.
 This can be along the edge of flower borders and paths, close to a fence or under garden furniture.
 They're also often used to cut down long grass that has been allowed to grow for some time, such as where bulbs have been naturalised in the grass.

-Our experts cut short grass growing over the edge of paths, along a flower border, and against a fence.
-They also cut grass that had been allowed to grow to a height of 15cm.
+- cut short grass growing over the edge of paths, along a flower border, and against a fence

 Not all grass trimmers are designed to cut path edges.
 For example, large petrol brushcutters are made for cutting down meadows and weed patches, and are too powerful to carefully cut a neat line.
-So our tests will show which models will excel at the tasks you need them for.
+Our tests show which models will excel at the tasks you need them for.

 Some grass trimmers are designed specifically to cut down areas that are a mix of weeds and long grass, such as meadows or ground that has been left uncultivated for some time.
 Others struggle with this task, being too low powered to cut through tough stems and disperse the debris.

-We test all our grass trimmers on long grass and rough vegetation to find out which ones cope with these tasks.
-Whether you cut down long grass occasionally or often, you want to know your grass trimmer will manage the job.
+We test all our grass trimmers on long grass and rough vegetation to find out which ones can cope.

-Our tests are designed to make sure you can do this task quickly and efficiently, and without suffering from the line breaking repeatedly.
+Our tests are designed to make sure you can do this task quickly and efficiently, without the line breaking repeatedly.

-Many gardeners find grass trimmers frustrating to use, as the cutting line breaks frequently.
-It's inevitable that the line will wear down and break, but some models spool out more line easily and simply, while others are less user friendly.
+It's inevitable that the line will wear down and break, but some models spool out line easily and simply, while others are less user-friendly.

 Petrol grass trimmers can be devilishly hard to start, although some have modified designs to reduce the number of pulls you need and the force you need to apply.
 We assess how easy all our petrol grass trimmers are to start.